Treppenrommé: Combinations

-Dealing
+Deal

 Deal and play are clockwise.
 The first dealer, who may be chosen by lot, shuffles the pack and deals 7 cards each.
 The remaining cards are placed face down as a talon in the middle of the table.
 The top card of the talon is then turned and placed, face up, next to the talon.

-Playing
+Play

 The dealer, unusually, begins by taking a talon card or the upcard next to the talon.
 This is added it to the hand cards of the dealer who then discards an unwanted card, face up, next to the talon.
 The next player does the same and so on.

 Because the upcard always has to be placed so that each card only half covers the previous one, a straight-line fan of cards or 'staircase' is formed, whose cards are always visible.

 Whoever's turn it is may either pick up the topmost card of the talon or as many staircase cards as wanted.
-Players may not pick up both from the talon and staircase simultaneously and may not select a card from the middle of the staircase.
-For example, the staircase consists of Q-9-2-A-7 and Ann wants the 9, but she must also pick up the cards on top of it, i.e. the 7, A and 2, so that only the Queen is left on the staircase.
+Players may not pick up both from the talon and staircase in the same turn and may not select a card or cards from the middle of the staircase.
+For example, the staircase consists of Q-9-2-A-7 (7 on top) and Ann wants the 9.
+She must also pick up the cards on top of the 9, i.e. the 7, A and 2, so that only the Queen is left on the staircase.
 Players must therefore weigh up whether it is worth picking up several cards in order to obtain just one or two.
 The game often ends quickly when a player is left with too many hand cards.
 It may be advantageous, however, to pick up a lot of staircase cards, because the number of possible combinations in one's hand increases significantly.

 Combinations

-A player, in turn, may 'meld' a combination, by placing it face up on the table.
+A player, in turn, may meld a combination, by placing it face up on the table.
 The value of the combinations placed is noted immediately by the recorder (Schriftführer).
 Furthermore, the same player may put hand cards on any of the combinations on the table including the opponent's, the individual value of which is also written down immediately.
 For example, Bob melds the following combinations: 6-6-6 (18), D-K-A-2-3 (30).
 He also adds to combinations that have already been played: B, 7, 10 (27).
 The recorder notes for him: 18+30+27=75 points.
 Then Bob places a discard on the staircase, and it is the next player's turn.